Kristian Thomas

 Kristian James Thomas (born 14 February 1989 in Wolverhampton) is a British former artistic gymnast.
 A long-standing member of both the England and Great Britain men's teams, he was a member of the British team that won gold in the 2012 European Championships team event, and a historic bronze in the same event at the 2012 Summer Olympics.
 He won his first global individual medal in the 2013 World Championships, a bronze in vault; it was also the first global medal ever won in vault by a British male gymnast.
 In 2015 he won his first major international title, gold in the floor exercise at the 2015 European Artistic Gymnastics Championships.

+Gymnastics career

-Thomas was coached by Michelle Bradley and Alexei Popov, and is a member of the Earls gymnastics club.
+Thomas was coached by Michelle Bradley and Alexei Popov, and was a member of the Earls gymnastics club.
 He was born in Wolverhampton.